BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 SECTION 1.
 LOCAL SUBGROUPS

-The Local shall be comprised of multiple forms of subsidiary deliberative bodies, referred to collectively in this document as Local Subgroups:
+The Local shall include multiple forms of subsidiary deliberative bodies, referred to collectively in this document as Local Subgroups: Standing Committees, Committees, and time-bound Working Groups.
+The Steering Committee, and any subcommittees of the Steering Committee, are not Local Subgroups subject to this Article.

 SECTION 2.
-Committees
+COMMITTEES

 Committees are bodies essential to the character of the Local, and may be organized around common skills, institutions, or issues.
 The Steering Committee or the Local may establish best practices and procedures for the democratic operation of Committees.